nguyenphuminh/catbrain/README.md

         { inputs: [1, 0], outputs: [1] },
         { inputs: [1, 1], outputs: [0] }
     ]
+    // You can also pass in optional training options as well:
+    // , {
+    //     learningRate: 0.02, // Will use original learning rate if not provided
+    //     decayRate: 0.9999, // Will use original decay rate if not provided
+    // }
 );

 // Run the neural net with our own input